aydindeger/BlueTangle.jl/docs/src/examples.md

 After the reset operation, the state of the qubits can be either |00⟩ or |01⟩.
 The outcome depends on the state of the first qubit at the time of measurement.
 If the first qubit was in the |0⟩ state (which happens with a 50% probability due to the Bell state's nature), the reset operation does nothing.
 However, if the first qubit was in the |1⟩ state (again, a 50% chance), the X gate flips it to |0⟩.

-Since the second qubit is entangled with the first, its state is correlated.
-Therefore, measuring the first qubit and applying the reset operation affects the overall state of the two-qubit system.

 ## 8) Random Quantum Circuits

 ### Overview